 The community solar tactic offers the potential for local companies to negotiate large renewable procurement contracts in aggregation with a group of residential customers and small businesses, often acting as an “anchor tenant.”

-Only about 11 percent of survey respondents chose this as a procurement option, which may be partly because many states have not yet developed policies for community energy programs.
+Only about 11 per cent of survey respondents chose this as a procurement option, which may be partly because many states have not yet developed policies for community energy programmes.
 But the potential is high and this tactic will likely continue to grow.

-The education and government group stands out for the way many organizations have expanded their approach from the start.
-For example, in the education sector, many colleges and universities signed on early to a 100 percent renewable goal and more than 40 of them have already reached that goal.36
+The education and government group stands out for the way many organisations have expanded their approach from the start.
+For example, in the education sector, many colleges and universities signed on early to a 100 per cent renewable goal and more than 40 of them have already reached that goal.36

 Many are leading by example in their holistic approach to the renewable energy transition by tackling other end uses beyond electricity, such as transportation and space and water heating.

-Of 261 campuses that report their campus fleet details to a leading tracking organization, 88 percent have at least one electric vehicle (EV) and the top 10 schools in terms of EVs have converted over 60 percent of their fleets to electric.37 In February 2019, Florida State University announced it will decommission its entire fossil fuel-powered fleet and upgrade it to a 100 percent battery-electric fleet.38
+Of 261 campuses that report their campus fleet details to a leading tracking organisation, 88 per cent have at least one electric vehicle (EV) and the top 10 schools in terms of EVs have converted over 60 per cent of their fleets to electric.37 In February 2019, Florida State University announced it will decommission its entire fossil fuel-powered fleet and upgrade it to a 100 per cent battery-electric fleet.38

 Some campuses are also providing for building energy needs, such as heating and hot water, with on- and off-campus renewable energy sources, and some are deploying microgrids.

-In September 2018, the University of California announced a new sustainability goal: to achieve 100 percent clean electricity across its campuses and medical centers by 2025.
+In September 2018, the University of California announced a new sustainability goal: to achieve 100 per cent clean electricity across its campuses and medical centres by 2025.
 No new UC buildings or major renovations after June 2019, except in special circumstances, will use on-site fossil fuel combustion, such as natural gas, for space and water heating.39

 Three developing themes within the set of “What” strategies are: